Helping the Education Sector Save Energy & Money

 For example, a recent project at the University of East Anglia saw a super low loss Wilson e2 installed.
 Empowered by cutting-edge amorphous technology, the big benefit of amorphous metal core transformers is that amorphous steel has lower hysteresis losses.
 Simply put, this means that less energy is wasted in magnetising and demagnetising it during each cycle of the supply current.
 Therefore, the transformer provides an incredibly efficient energy wastage solution, potentially saving the university around £3,500 per year on energy bills alone, amassing savings of up to £87,500 (based on an average 25-year transformer lifespan).

-Results such as these, coincided with our dedicated customer service, product innovation, engineering excellence and strong sense of social and environmental responsibility, have made us a valued and trusted power solutions partner for some of the UK’s biggest universities.
+Results such as these, coincided with our dedicated customer service, product innovation, engineering excellence and a strong sense of social and environmental responsibility, have made us a valued and trusted power solutions partner for some of the UK’s biggest universities.

 The Future of the Education Sector